-I made this Jamie Oliver Vegetable Soup with beans recently.
-It’s from his book, Jamie’s Food Revolution: Rediscover How to Cook Simple, Delicious, Affordable Meals.
-He describes it as a “lovely soup – very simple and traditional.”
+I made this Vegetable Soup with Beans recently.
+It's from Jamie Oliver's cookbook, Jamie's Food Revolution: Rediscover How to Cook Simple, Delicious, Affordable Meals (affiliate link).
+He describes it as a "lovely soup—very simple and traditional."

 In the introduction to his chapter on soups, Jamie explains that the key to a good soup is cooking the vegetables for the shortest amount of time that they need in order to be soft enough to be pureed or eaten, which will give better flavor and nutritional value.

-I hope you will give this Jamie Oliver Vegetable Soup recipe a try and then pass it on by sharing it with or teaching it to at least two more people, which is what Jamie’s Food Revolution is all about!
+I hope you will give this Spring Vegetable Soup recipe a try and then pass it on by sharing it with, or teaching it to, at least two more people, which is what Jamie's Food Revolution is all about!

 This is the kind of recipe that can be varied all kinds of ways to suit your tastes and what you have on hand.

 Use vegetable broth (affiliate link)

 Add a can of diced tomatoes, fresh basil and some broken spaghetti or other pasta.

 Add diced tomatoes with chiles, substitute black or pinto beans for the cannellini beans, substitute zucchini for the broccoli and add some corn.

 Add potatoes and/or pasta, rice, barley or quinoa.